 Things you can do, if you're concerned about a tenant's ESA:

 - Check the credentials of the person who provided the "reliable documentation," and call to make sure they exist.
 (They will not be able to tell you whether or not they treat the disabled person in question, since that would be a violation of HIPAA laws).
 The service provider would likely be able to tell you if they wrote the letter that you are holding.

 - Require all tenants (not just those with ESAs or service animals) to have renter's insurance, if you're concerned about your liability.
-(Note: if you have a renter's insurance rule, but it's only for folks with ESAs or service animals, that's discriminatory, so watch out.)
+(Note: if you have a renter's insurance rule, but it's only for folks with ESAs or service animals, that's discriminatory.)

 Generally speaking, though, it's hard to deny ESAs without facing allegations of discrimination.